 Final Project Portfolio Course

-Applying all skills learned throughout the program, students complete a final written project that can be showcased in a technical communication portfolio and receive individual constructive feedback of that project from a panel of their instructors.
-This class also guides students on how to seek job opportunities in the field.
+Applying skills learned throughout the program, students in this course will develop and complete a final written project that can be showcased in a technical communication portfolio.
+Additionally, individual constructive feedback regarding your project will be provided from a panel of your instructors to help reinforce your learning skill set.

 More information about each instructor can be found in the Instructors section below.